 Basal resource sampling

-Algae, aquatic detritus, and terrestrial vegetation and leaf litter were collected at each site in order to obtain basal resource stable isotope signatures for food web analysis.
+Algae, aquatic detritus, and terrestrial vegetation and leaf litter were collected at each site to obtain basal resource stable isotope signatures for food web analysis.
 Aquatic algae were collected by manually removing periphyton from channel bed substrate, and aquatic detritus was generally collected as a product of D-net and Surber sampling.
 Both were rinsed to remove as much attached sediment from algae and attached periphyton from detritus as possible.
 Terrestrial vegetation and detritus was collected along each sample transect and was ultimately combined into one homogeneous sample.
 As with the arthropods, all basal resources were subsequently dried in the laboratory at 60 °C for 48 h.

 Stable isotope analysis

 Major arthropod group samples from each location/sample method and basal resource samples from each site (~ 1200 samples in total) were submitted to the Duke University Environmental Stable Isotope Laboratory (Durham, North Carolina, USA) for 13C and 15N stable isotope analysis.
-Samples were run on a Thermo Finnigan Delta Plus XL continuous flow mass spectrometer using to a Carlo Erba Elemental Analyzer connected through a Conflo III interface.
+Samples were run on a Thermo Finnigan Delta Plus XL continuous flow mass spectrometer using a Carlo Erba Elemental Analyzer connected through a Conflo III interface.
 Prior to submission to the Duke Laboratory, dried samples were homogenized in a ball mill for 8 minutes.
 Although the mass spectrometer only required ~ 0.5–1 mg of dried sample, isotope samples were only prepared for dried samples that contained ≥ 4 mg of biomass (generally several individual arthropods) to minimize the potential for extreme values originating from very small sample abundance or biomass.

 Stable isotope analysis was intended to differentiate aquatic from terrestrial sources in terrestrial food webs, based on presumed differences in 13C and 15N between aquatic algae and terrestrial plants that are maintained and propagated through higher trophic levels.
 Because aquatic sources are themselves reliant to varying degrees on allochthonous material (France 1995, e.g., aquatic macroinvertebrate shredders eating submerged terrestrial leaf litter), this method—particularly for 13C—may be expected to be somewhat less effective in the smallest, most shaded, less autochthonous streams.
 Nonetheless, in the absence of labeling streams with an isotopic tracer (infeasible in all but the smallest streams) or direct observations of predators feeding on aquatic resources (difficult in most cases and logistically infeasible to carry out on 46 sites), this method was the best currently-available option for uniformly measuring the incorporation of aquatic resources into terrestrial food webs at our sites.